sciactive/nephele/packages/nephele/README.md

 });
 ```

-# Mounted Adapters and Authenticators
+# Mounted Adapters, Authenticators, and Plugins

-You can mount adapters and authenticators to different points in the namespace by providing an object whose keys are the mount points instead.
+You can mount adapters, authenticators, and plugins to different points in the namespace by providing an object whose keys are the mount points instead.
 There must always be an adapter and authenticator mounted at the "/" mount point.

 ```js
 import express from 'express';